OpenRockets/web-dev-error-solutions/errors/javascript/creating-a-css-only-expanding-card-with-a-reveal-effect/README.md

 </html>
 ```

 ## Explanation

-* **`.card`:** This class styles the main card container.  `overflow: hidden;` is crucial; it prevents the hidden content from peeking out before the hover effect.  `transition` sets up smooth animations for the `height` and `transform` properties.
+* **`.card`**: This class styles the main card container.  `overflow: hidden;` is crucial for keeping the hidden content out of sight until the hover effect.
+The `transition` property ensures smooth animation.

-* **`.card:hover`:** This styles the card when the mouse hovers over it.  `height` is increased to reveal the hidden content. `transform: translateY(-10px);` creates a slight lift effect, adding a more dynamic feel. `box-shadow` adds a subtle shadow for visual enhancement on hover.
+* **`.card:hover`**: This selector targets the card when the mouse hovers over it, expanding the width.

-* **`.card-content`, `.card-title`, `.card-text`:** These classes style the content within the card for better readability and presentation.
+* **`.card-hidden`**: This class styles the hidden content, initially with `opacity: 0`.
+The transition on opacity mirrors the width transition.

-## External References
+* **`.card:hover .card-hidden`**:  This selector sets the opacity to 1 when hovering over the card, revealing the hidden content.

-While this effect is relatively simple and doesn't require external libraries, understanding CSS transitions and transforms is key.
-Here are some helpful resources:
+## Links to Resources to Learn More

-* **MDN Web Docs - CSS Transitions:** [https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Transitions/Using_CSS_transitions](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Transitions/Using_CSS_transitions)
+* **MDN Web Docs on CSS Transitions:** [https://developer.mozilla.org/en-US/docs/Web/CSS/transition](https://developer.mozilla.org/en-US/docs/Web/CSS/transition)
-* **MDN Web Docs - CSS Transforms:** [https://developer.mozilla.org/en-US/docs/Web/CSS/transform](https://developer.mozilla.org/en-US/docs/Web/CSS/transform)
+* **CSS-Tricks on Advanced Hover Effects:** [https://css-tricks.com/examples/HoverEffect1/](https://css-tricks.com/examples/HoverEffect1/) (search for similar examples on the site)

 Copyrights (c) OpenRockets Open-source Network.
 Free to use, copy, share, edit or publish.